fabienmonniot/Reservoir-Jupyter/readme.md

 ## Run jupyter notebook online
-Cliquer sur ce bouton pour ouvrir les notebooks / Press this button to load notebooks :
+Press this button to load (previous versions of) the notebooks online:
 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/romainpastureau/reservoir-jupyter)

+## About
 This repository was first created by @RomainPastureau during his internship with @neuronalX and @rougier at Inria (Research Institute for Mathematics and Computer Science) in Bordeaux, France in June 2016.
 It is now pursued by @neuronalX.